-To use this certificate, you must update your DNS configuration so that Magento can complete domain validation and apply the certificate to your environment.
-Each environment has a unique certificate that covers the domains for the Magento Commerce sites deployed in that environment.
+To use this certificate, you must update your DNS configuration so that Adobe can complete domain validation and apply the certificate to your environment.
+Each environment has a unique certificate that covers the domains for the Adobe Commerce on cloud infrastructure sites deployed in that environment.
 We recommend completing and the configuration updates during the Fastly set up process.

 Update DNS configuration with production settings

 When you are ready to launch your site, you must update the DNS configuration to route traffic from your Production environment through the Fastly service.

 Production environment configuration has been updated with all required domains

 Typically, you work with your Customer Technical Advisor to add all top-level domains and sub-domains required for your stores.
 To add or change the domains for your Production environment, submit a Support ticket.
 Wait for confirmation that your project configuration has been updated.

 On Starter projects, you must add the domains to your project.
 See Manage domains.

 If you added the ACME challenge records for your Production domains during the Fastly setup process, Adobe uploads the SSL/TLS certificate to your Production environment automatically when you update the DNS configuration to route traffic to the Fastly service.
 If you did not pre-provision the certificate, or if you updated your domains, Adobe must complete domain validation and provision the certificate, which can take up to 12 hours.

 Update the following DNS configuration for your Production site: